 If the daughter survives her father, then all the assets remaining in the account at that time will receive a new basis equal to their fair market value.
 Basis is used to determine gain or loss when the assets are later sold.
 It normally equals the sales price the owner originally paid for the property, but, in most cases, this special fair market value rule applies to inherited property.
 If the father survives his daughter, the account assets will not receive a new basis.

-The takeaway: Joint ownership arrangements can be beneficial from an estate-planning perspective, but taxpayers should understand the possible results, especially when it comes to unexpected gift taxes.
+Joint ownership arrangements can be beneficial from an estate-planning perspective, but taxpayers should understand the possible results, especially when it comes to unexpected gift taxes.

 Example 2: Creating a life estate

 An aunt wants to make sure that her home goes to her niece, but the aunt still wants to live in that home.
-The aunt creates a life estate for herself and transfers a remainder interest in the home to her niece.
+The aunt creates a life estate for herself and transfers a remainder interest in the house to her niece.

 The aunt’s retained life estate means that she is considered the owner of the home while she is alive.
 She is still responsible for paying any expenses related to the home, such as mortgage interest, property taxes, and utilities.

 If the aunt sells the house, the income tax results can become complicated.
 Assuming she didn’t make any improvements, the basis would likely equal the house’s original purchase price.
 In that case, the basis would be divided between the aunt and the niece, based on IRS actuarial tables.
 The aunt and the niece would each receive a portion of the sale proceeds.
 They would each measure their share of the gain or loss against their allocated share of the total basis.